You know your landing pages are a crucial cog in the conversion funnel.

 This second option isn’t for everyone, but if you’re considering outsourcing parts of your marketing campaign, this could make Wishpond a logical choice.

-For users who opt for this type of plan, the company manages their campaigns all the way from advertising platform selection.
+For subscribers who opt for this type of plan, the company manages their campaigns all the way from advertising platform selection.
 They determine the appropriate budget and target audience, then run tests to optimize ad design and messaging.

 They also manage the landing page design process to maximize conversions and ensure that each page is appropriate for the company’s business goals.